Is Saint Joseph's College accredited?

 year round.
 Most courses for the majority of degree programs start on

-the last day of every month, so the application can be completed
+the first day of every month, so the application can be completed

 anytime.
 In addition, for most programs, you can actually enroll in your